zno-man/time-table-generator-nit-calicut/README.md

 is necessary to replace only the slot names and not replace the
 <a> tags , also be sure to enable this replace option after enabling the MATCH CASE option.

+(or)

+ you could just do it in google sheets/excel 😂